ICL-EIE-Team-16/cpu-coursework/README.md

 - Add execution permission command for each script.
 - Implement LI instruction
 - Remove error output statements from the assembler
+- Make sure that before the submission that the generation of wave forms is uncommented.

 Registers encoding: [DOC Imperial](https://www.doc.ic.ac.uk/lab/secondyear/spim/node10.html)